BobVarioa/CookieClickerExtra/README.md

 # Cookie Clicker Extra
 A cookie clicker mod that is trying to expand apon the content of the base game.

-This mod currently adds nothing to the base game.
+This mod currently adds a few cookies to the base game but :
 It will add :
 * New Variations of Sugar Lumps
 * Many new Upgrades